History of the Miami Marlins: 2003: Second World Series victory

 During the offseason, the Marlins signed free agent catcher Iván Rodríguez – a 10-time Gold Glove Award winner – and acquired speedy outfielder Juan Pierre from the Colorado Rockies hoping to offset the loss of sluggers Cliff Floyd and Preston Wilson.
-The Marlins did acquire P Mike Hampton but dealt him and his hefty contract to the Braves for P Tim Spooneybarger.
+The Marlins did acquire pitcher Mike Hampton but dealt him and his hefty contract to the Braves for pitcher Tim Spooneybarger.

 The Marlins struggled in the opening stages of the season, going 16–22.
 During that span, Florida lost its top three pitchers: A. J. Burnett, Josh Beckett, and Mark Redman.
 On May 11, Florida replaced manager Jeff Torborg with 72-year-old Jack McKeon.
-On May 22, the Marlins hit bottom with a major league worst record of 19–29, having lost 6 straight games.
+On May 22, the Marlins hit rock bottom with a major league worst record of 19–29, having lost 6 straight games.
 However, help was on the way.

 On May 9, the Marlins called up high-kicking southpaw Dontrelle Willis from the Double-A Carolina Mudcats and helped carry the injury-plagued Marlins with an 11–2 record in his first 17 starts.
 Miguel Cabrera (also from the Mudcats) filled in well, hitting a walk off home run in his first major league game, against the Tampa Bay Devil Rays at Pro Player Stadium.
-Both Willis and Cabrera would later prove to be essential parts of the Marlin's playoff success.
+Both Willis and Cabrera would later prove to be essential parts of the Marlins’ playoff success.
 Jeff Conine – an original Marlin and member of the 1997 World Series team – returned from Baltimore, and closer Ugueth Urbina arrived from the Texas Rangers.
 These acquisitions helped to keep the team in contention, and although they finished ten games behind the Braves, the Marlins captured the NL wild card.

 The Marlins won the Division Series against the favored San Francisco Giants three games to one.
 The series ended with a dramatic collision between Marlins catcher Rodríguez and Giants first baseman J. T. Snow, making it the first postseason series ever to end with the potential tying run being thrown out at the plate.
 It was the second time that the Marlins defeated the Giants in the Division Series, having done so in 1997.